Menu

 Owned By: Town of Marshfield

-Look for the kiosk in the parking area for the CVS at 1880 Ocean Street and follow the Rail Trail beside it 0.15 miles to the Francis Keville Footbridge, a beautiful spot overlooking the South River and its marshes.
+The Francis Keville Footbridge is located on the South River in Marshfield Center.
+Look for the kiosk in the parking area for the CVS at 1880 Ocean Street and follow the Rail Trail beside it 0.15 miles to the bridge, which is situated at a beautiful spot overlooking the river and its marshes.
 A ramp and float provide seasonal access for small non-motorized boats.
-The Rail Trail from CVS to Keville Footbridge is accessible for wheelchairs and strollers.
-Also nearby, on the Rail Trail, is Dandelion Park.

 Tide Math: High tide at the Francis Keville Footbridge is about 3-3.5 hours after the Boston high tide.